yichuan-w/yichuan-w.github.io/docs/index.md

 ## Bio ![微信图片_20230814214647](https://github.com/yichuan520030910320/yichuan520030910320.github.io/assets/73766326/9129f24b-aa5e-4674-a918-4b2160887792){align=right style="width:7.5em; margin-left: 0.5em; margin-top: 0.5em; border-radius: 1em;"}

 I am a last year undergraduate student in the **ACM honor class of Shanghai Jiaotong University**, majoring in computer science and technology.
-I am interested in machine learning systems and high-performance computing (to be more detailed maybe distributed systems for large model training, and memory optimization solutions for AI model training).
+I am interested in machine learning systems and high-performance computing system (to be more detailed maybe distributed systems for large model training, and develop tailored abstractions for unique computational patterns to achieve higher performance).

 **!
 Earnestly looking for Ph.D. position in 2024 Fall!**

 Currently, I am also working with **Prof.[Jinyang Li](http://www.news.cs.nyu.edu/~jinyang/)** in NYU on a project related with large scale GNN training
 I will be in NYC for the second half of 2023.
 In SJTU, I am supervised by **Prof. [Quan Chen](https://www.cs.sjtu.edu.cn/~chen-quan/)** at EPCC.

 The most recent work is to complete the construction and optimization of a dynamic neural network reasoning framework with EPCC Lab and Microsoft Research Asia.
 The paper is accepted by **OSDI23** now.